-Golden Years Series
+Golden Years Portrait Series

 Golden Years aims to portray the over-60s population with dignity and respect, as well as celebrate their lives and accomplishments.
 The project, which had been bubbling away under the surface for a number of years, suddenly came to life with the loss of my grandmother – and many other vulnerable seniors – to Covid-19.
 The series includes a portrait of my grandmother, called Stairway to Heaven.
 The other six portraits are painted in vibrant colours in recognition of their continuing contribution to society.